LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 * [Promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode) must be enabled on the Docker host's network interface card(s).
 * The LAN must support multiple MAC addresses per physical port.

 Assuming our LAN is 192.168.0.0/21 we'll create a Docker network called "lan" on the host.
-We'll specify the valid range of container ip address using `ip-range` and the physical interface to be used with `-o parent`.
+We'll specify the valid range of container ip address using `ip-range` and the physical interface(s) to be used with `-o parent`.

 ```shell
 docker network create -d macvlan --subnet=192.168.0.0/21 --ip-range=192.168.2.0/24 --gateway=192.168.1.1 -o parent=bond0 lan
 ```

-Now when launching a container we can add it directly to the network as a first-class citizen.
+Now when launching a container it can be added directly to the network as a first-class citizen.
 Not only does the container get its own IP but it'll also get a MAC address.

 ```shell
 docker run -it --rm --network=lan --ip 192.168.2.125 lacledeslan/gamesvr-hl2dm ./srcds_run -game hl2mp +map dm_overwatch -console +sv_lan 1
 ```

-One side effect is that the host won't be able to see the container.
+One side effect is that the host won't be able to see the container despite being on the same network.
 The current work around is to get a separate NIC that's exposed to the LAN without MACVLAN so that the container is treated as an external IP by the host.

 We use this method for game servers that should be findable on the LAN.